marhthing/Whatsapp-Bot/replit.md

-# WhatsApp Personal Assistant Bot
+# MATDEV Bot

 ## Overview

-This is a WhatsApp personal assistant bot designed to operate through the owner's WhatsApp number with strict access control.
+This is MATDEV - a WhatsApp bot designed to operate through the owner's WhatsApp number with strict access control.
 The bot features a modular architecture with hot-reload plugin system, comprehensive message archival, and intelligent command processing.
 It's built as a personal assistant that primarily responds only to the bot owner while maintaining selective interaction capabilities for specific scenarios like games or explicitly allowed commands.

 ## Implementation Status